RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 ## Real-Time Requirements

-- The implementation must only disable IRQs for short periods of time
+- The implementation must only disable IRQs for short periods of time.
+More
+  specifically: With *n* software timers used in parallel, the longest period of time with interrupts disabled be at most *O(n)*
 - The implementation must cause as little IRQs as possible and its ISRs must be as short as possible
 - The implementation should provide means to execute callbacks in thread